 What Makes Surgical Technology a good career choice?

-- Solid job growth: In Massachusetts, job prospects for Surgical Technologists are expected to grow 29% from 2012 to 2022*.
+- Solid job growth: In Massachusetts, job prospects for Surgical Technologists are expected to grow by 6% from 2021 to 2031.

-- Room for advancement: A Surgical Technologist ST can move up to a Certified Surgical Technologist, Certified First Assistant, Nursing, Sales Representative or continue education into nursing or Physician Assistant or medical school.
+- Room for advancement: A Certified Surgical Technologist (CST) can move up to a First Assistant, OR Sales Representative or continue education into nursing or Physician Assistant or medical school.

 - Job benefits include medical and other insurance, 401(k) retirement savings plan, and some employers offer tuition reimbursement.

 *Source: the Massachusetts Executive Office of Labor and Workforce Development as published on www.careerinfonet.org.
 Actual entry-level earnings will depend on the type of employer among other factors.

 Associate Degree Program